 Scintigraphy (bone scanning) is a diagnostic imaging technique which is very sensitive to changes in bone turn-over.

-Magnetic resonance imaging (MRI) allows us to image soft tissue structures such as tendons, ligaments and cartilage within the equine foot.
+Magnetic resonance imaging (MRI) is an exciting and relatively new diagnostic imaging technique which allows us for the first time to image soft tissue structures such as tendons, ligaments and cartilage within the equine foot.